Players on 2011 World Cup team to open Olympic torch relay - WHIZ News

 The torch will go through much of the Fukushima prefecture, although some parts are still off limits to the general public.

-The torch relay will take in several World Heritage Site including Mt.
+The torch relay will take in several World Heritage Sites including Mt.
 Fuji and the Itsukushima shrine — known as the “Floating Shrine” — in Hiroshima prefecture.

 The torch will be lit on March 12 in Greece.